 Brazil |

-Torrenting Laws In the United States
+Torrenting Laws in the United States

 Downloading and sharing copyrighted material is illegal in the United States.
 There are two laws that affect torrenting and P2P activity in the US: